 Getting a break from your monotonous schedule with headaches.
 For instance, if you have a job where you are required to sit in a place for eight hours a day, take a break and go for a walk for a few minutes to break the routine.

-Acupressure therapy has shown to reduce the frequent common migraine in some individuals.
+Acupressure therapy has been shown to reduce the frequent common migraine in some individuals.
 Also, ensure that acupressure is performed by trained professionals only.

 - Maintain a diet: